-Most mornings, I hit the snooze button multiple times and struggle to get out of bed.
+Most mornings, I hit the snooze button multiple times—although I read it's one of the worst things to do—and struggle to get out of bed.
 When I’m finally ready to wake up, I lie there with my iPhone glued to my face and check emails or Instagram.
-Sometimes there’s an email or image that jolts me, unsettled and stressed, from bed.
+Sometimes there’s an email or image that jolts me, unsettled and stressed, from my bed.
 This is not the best way to start a day, so I’ve decided to start practicing a morning ritual.

 A morning ritual is something you do each morning to begin your day on the right foot—stress-free.
 It gives you a reason to get out of bed and sets the pace for the coming 24 hours.
 Over time, this routine could have a significant impact on your health and well-being.
 The ritual doesn’t have to take up a lot of time (simply 10 minutes will work).
 The key is to do it each morning first thing when you wake up.
 Interested in trying a morning ritual out?
 Here are 10 recommendations for beginning your day with positive energy.